 - The third area is a temporary art gallery with an ever-changing array of items on display.
 (When we went, they were featuring several large-scale color photographs by Byron Jorjorian that were all taken in Tennessee.)

-The history of the making of The Parthenon was very interesting, and I would have loved to have invested a lot more time in reading each and every article and photograph displayed.
+The history of the making of The Parthenon was very interesting, and I would’ve loved to have invested a lot more time in reading each and every article and photograph displayed.
 However, reality set in and with 3 kids that was just not in the cards.
 (I see a second visit in my future!)
 I quickly read through as much of the history as I could at a pace that was just right for the kids.
 Gavin was as interested in the history as I was, but we still had to move along faster than I wanted to.

 All of my kids really enjoyed the gallery of photos by Byron Jorjorian, and we took our time admiring the collection.